 Usually, within the first 4 weeks, you’ll want to carry out your first communication (we call it Alpha), online or offline, with your target market.
 It will be important to determine the following:

-- A project plan to organise and track your campaign.
+A project plan to organize and track your campaign.

-- Database tracking, a way of accounting for progress with each level of progress.
+Database track, a way of accounting for progress with each level of progress.

 Once the communication is sent, prepare to track what comes back.

 After just one communication, we typically see only a 0.5% response.

 In this time, it will be important to take note of any feedback, report on it, and course-correct if needed.